What Is 20 Of 37.00

 • Business: Analyzing sales figures, market share.

 Fractions: A fraction represents a part of a whole.
 It consists of a numerator (the top number) and a denominator (the bottom number).
 The numerator represents the part, and the denominator represents the whole.
-For example, in the fraction 20/37, 20 is the numerator and 37 is the denominator.
+As an example, in the fraction 20/37, 20 is the numerator and 37 is the denominator.
 Fractions can be simplified by finding common factors between the numerator and denominator.

 Mastering fractions and their relationships to decimals and percentages is fundamental to advanced mathematical concepts.